suyunjing-su/al-docs/docs/guide/drivers/aliyundrive_open.md

 :::tip

-Aliyundrive Open, using the official authorization API development.
+Aliyundrive Open, developed based on the official authorization API.

 :::